Dynamic D2D-Assisted Federated Learning over O-RAN: Performance Analysis, MAC Scheduler, and Asymmetric User Selection: System Model and Design Consideration

-We consider \textit{orthogonal frequency-division multiple access} (OFDMA) modulation system where data is transmitted as a combination of orthogonal narrowband signals known as subcarriers.
-Data transmissions are scheduled in group(s) of $12$ sub-carriers, known as physical resource blocks (PRBs).
-To support multitudes of heterogeneous services, 5G new radio adopts a set of \textit{numerologies}~\cite{7744816} that tune the bandwidth of PRBs.
-Each numerology is characterized by an integer constant~$\gamma$, enforcing the subcarrier spacing to be $2^{\mathscr{\gamma}}\times 15 \textrm{ KHz}$, where $15$ KHz is the reference subcarrier spacing.

-In this paper, we consider two types of PRBs, including (i) licensed PRBs used for communication between O-RUs and FLUs and (ii) unlicensed PRBs exploited for device-to-device (D2D) communications (i.e., FLU-to-FLU communication).
-We refer to the bandwidth of licensed and unlicensed PRBs of each O-RU $b{\in}\Omega$ by $B{=}12{\times} 15 {\times} 2^{\gamma_1}$ KHz and $\overline{B}{=}12{\times} 15 {\times} 2^{\gamma_2}$ KHz, respectively, where $\gamma_1$ and $\gamma_2$ are numerologies of licensed and unlicensed PRBs.
-Moreover, we consider a realistic scenario where multiple PRBs can be simultaneously assigned to individual users, enabling high-speed parallel communications.
-We assume that O-DUs and O-CUs have sufficient computation resources to process the traffic flow of O-RUs.
+We consider data transmissions scheduled in group(s) of $12$ sub-carriers, known as physical resource blocks (PRBs).
+To support heterogeneous services, 5G new radio adopts a set of \textit{numerologies}~\cite{7744816} that tune the bandwidth of PRBs.
+Each numerology is characterized by an integer~$\gamma$, enforcing the subcarrier spacing to be $2^{\gamma}\times 15 \textrm{ KHz}$, where $15$ KHz is the reference subcarrier spacing.
+In this paper, we consider two types of PRBs, including (i) licensed PRBs used for communication between O-RUs and FLUs and (ii) unlicensed PRBs exploited for device-to-device (D2D) communications (i.e., FLU-to-FLU communications).
+We refer to the bandwidth of licensed and unlicensed PRBs of each O-RU by $B{=}12{\times} 15 {\times} 2^{\gamma_1}$ KHz and $\overline{B}{=}12{\times} 15 {\times} 2^{\gamma_2}$ KHz, respectively, where $\gamma_1$ and $\gamma_2$ are their respective numerologies.
+Moreover, we consider a realistic scenario where multiple PRBs can be assigned to each user, enabling high-speed communications.